 - Black Bean Buddha Bowls with Sweet Potato and Quinoa

 - White Bean Soup with Bacon and Kale

-Did you make this these instant pot pinto beans?
+Did you make these Instant Pot Mexican Pinto Beans?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Instant Pot Mexican Pinto BeansPrint Recipe Rate this Recipe Pin Recipe

 - 1.5 tsp cumin

 - 5 c chicken broth, or vegetable broth